uktrade/mbtiles-s3-server/README.md

 2. **Style file**

-   A JSON file that defines how the library should style the map tiles, and where it should find the map tiles, glyphs (fonts), and the sprite
+   A JSON file that defines how the library should visually style the map data, and where it should find the map tiles, glyphs (fonts), and the sprite.
+This server transforms the built-in Style files on the fly to be able to refer to and map data.

 3. **Glyphs** (fonts)

-   Sets of fonts; different fonts can be used for different labels and zoom levels, as defined in the Style file
+   Different fonts can be used for different labels and zoom levels, as defined in the Style file.
+The fonts must Signed Distance Field (SDF) fonts wrapped in a particular Protocol Buffer format.
+The Style file can refer to "stacks" of fonts; but unlike CSS, the server combines the fonts on the fly in an API where the resulting "font" has at most one glyph from each source font.

 4. **Sprite**

-   A single JSON index file and a single PNG file; the JSON file contains the offsets and sizes of images within the single PNG file
+   A sprite is actually 4 URLs: a JSON index file and a single PNG file, and a "@2x" JSON index file and PNG files for higher pixel ratio devices (e.g. Retina).
+The JSON files contains the offsets and sizes of images within corresponding PNG file.
+The style file refers the common "base" of these.
+For example, if the style file has `"sprite":"https://my.test/sprite"` then the 4 files must be at `https://my.test/sprite.json`, `https://my.test/sprite.png`, `https://my.test/sprite@2x.json` and https://my.test/sprite@2x.png`.

 5. **Vector map tiles**

-   A set of often hundreds of thousands of tiles each covering a different location and different zoom level.
+   A set of often millions of tiles each covering a different location and different zoom level.
 These can be distributed as a single mbtiles file, but this is not the format that the Javascript library accepts.
 This on-the-fly conversion from the mbtiles file to tiles is the main feature of this server.

 ## Licenses